Malav5372/Edge2Mesh/Edge2Mesh/README.md

 https://github.com/Malav5372/Edge2Mesh/assets/144440737/d20fbb21-b325-485e-aaae-ea9c763c146a

-4. Part-4 : incorporation of useworker control to take advantage of multi-core processors for faster execution, Merge Geometry Time went from 38.60 ms to 35.60 ms and Edge Trimming from 2967.50 ms to 2551.30 ms Respectively
+4. Part-4 : incorporation of useworker control to take advantage of multi-core processors for faster execution, MergeGeometry Time went from 38.60 ms to 35.60 ms(MergeGeometry time refers to the duration it takes to combine various geometric elements or objects in a 3D rendering context, ultimately contributing to the creation of a 2D projection) and EdgeTrimming from 2967.50 ms to 2551.30 ms Respectively.

 https://github.com/Malav5372/Edge2Mesh/assets/144440737/10d9e754-1dd6-430e-82b3-50b3546121ca